Top 20 Company Headshots Examples to Elevate Your Professional Image

 Consistency and Delivery

 The process works because consistency comes from editing, not just shooting conditions.
-We unified cropping, color grading, and background treatment so remote headshots blend seamlessly with existing studio or office photos.
+Cropping, color grading, and background treatment were unified so remote headshots blend seamlessly with existing studio or office photos.
 The creative professionals on that team looked like they belonged to the same company even though half of them had never met in person.

 Pricing context helps here.
 Remote sessions start near USD 100 per person, which makes budgeting easier for HR and comms teams who need professional headshots across various industries and locations.
-Typical turnaround for edited images is 5 to 7 business days, though we can expedite for tight deadlines.
+Typical turnaround for edited images is 5 to 7 business days, though expedited options are available.

-For clients with urgent needs, we also offer same day headshots, which we’ll cover next.
+For clients with urgent needs, same day headshots are also offered.

 Same Day Headshots NYC: Time-Critical Use Cases and Examples